alchang07/stat-learning/README.md

 # alice-chang
-My name is Alice Chang, and I am a senior sociology major
+My name is Alice Chang, and I am a senior sociology major.